thin-edge/thin-edge.io/vision.md

 ## thin-edge.io as a game changer

-To address the problems above, we created thin-edge.io as a framework for lightweight IoT gateways, PLC’s, routers and other embedded devices which require integration and interoperability with IoT platforms.
+To address the problems above, we create thin-edge.io as a framework for lightweight IoT gateways, PLC’s, routers and other embedded devices which require integration and interoperability with IoT platforms.